fox-it/dissect-docs/docs/source/contributing/style-guide.rst

     Sometimes extra null bytes can be present at the end of the NTFS allocator table, this patch makes sure they are not included in the next header structure.

-When the ``main`` branch gets released, it is tagged with a version in the form of ``x.y``.
-This version is not strictly a semantic version number.
-The ``x`` is more like an epoch and the ``y`` an iteration number.
-There are no compatibility guarantees between the different Python packages with the same ``x`` version.
-Only the set of packages at the time of release should be expected to work well together.
-This set of packages is codified in a release of the ``dissect`` Python package through the requirements in its ``setup.py``.